alirezanet/Husky.Net/README.md

 -  ⌛ Task for specific branch or tags (soon)
 -  ⌛ User-defined file states (soon)
+-  ⌛ Run task using group and name options (soon)

 If you already know what is the lint-staged or Husky (npm packages), this is very similar but you can use Husky.Net without having node, yarn, etc.. installed, with a lot of more features! 🚀🚀